 Oxra 5 mg belongs to a class of medications known as oral antihyperglycemic agents.
 Doctors prescribe it alone or in combination with other medicines to achieve control over blood sugar levels in people with Type 2 diabetes.
-This glucose-lowering medicine should be sued as a part of a complete diabetes management plan that includes lifestyle changes such as a healthy diet and regular exercise.
-Each 5 mg tablet contains the active ingredient Dapagliflozin which works by increasing the removal of glucose by your kidneys.
-Note that achieving good control over diabetes may also lessen the risk of a heart attack or stroke.
+This glucose-lowering medicine should be part of a complete diabetes management plan that includes lifestyle changes such as a healthy diet and regular exercise.
+Each 5 mg tablet contains the active ingredient Dapagliflozin, which increases glucose removal by your kidneys.
+Notably, achieving good control over diabetes may also lessen the heart attack or stroke risk.

-The common side effects of Oxra medicine include:
+The common side effects of Oxra 5 mg medicine include:

 — A sore throat

 — Runny or stuffy nose

 — Increased cholesterol levels and fats in the blood

 — Urinary tract infections

 — Yeast infection of the vagina or penis

 — Discomfort when urinating, urgent need to urinate, or urinating in a larger amount

 These are not the possible side effects of Oxra 5 mg.
 For more information, ask your doctor.
 You should contact your doctor for medical advice about side effects.